iamqiss/Pixelle/messenger/core/connectors/sinks/README.md

-# Apache Iggy Connectors - Sink
+# Apache Messenger Connectors - Sink

 ## Overview

-Sink connectors are responsible for writing data from Iggy streams to external systems or destinations.
-They provide a way to integrate Apache Iggy with various data sources and destinations, enabling seamless data flow and processing.
+Sink connectors are responsible for writing data from Messenger streams to external systems or destinations.
+They provide a way to integrate Apache Messenger with various data sources and destinations, enabling seamless data flow and processing.

 The sink is represented by the single `Sink` trait, which defines the basic interface for all sink connectors.
 It provides methods for initializing the sink, writing data to external destination, and closing the sink.